-Advocates for Racial Justice are people of all races who pledge to help end racism, to bring healing to divided communities, and to come to terms with past and current wrongs in our country.
+Advocates for Racial Justice are standing up to be counted.
+They are people of all races who commit to advocate for racial justice, to speak out, and to take action.
+They are the people who will help end racism, bring healing to divided communities, and come to terms with past and current wrongs in our country.

-Advocates for Racial Justice set their own agendas.
-They decide how they will advocate within their communities.
-Advocating for racial justice is a lifestyle.
-It is not adding one more commitment to a full agenda—it is how to think, speak, and act day to day in relationship with the people who fill the space of that agenda.
+Advocates for Racial Justice advocate within their communities.
+They have adopted a lifestyle of advocating for racial justice.
+They did not add one more commitment to a full agenda—they changed how they think, speak, and act day to day in relationship with the people who fill the space of that agenda.

 Advocates for Racial Justice contribute to this website by—